 If we can't find a solution together we may have to take enforcement action.
 We'll decide what action to take based on how harmful the development is.

 There are different types of formal action we can take, including serving:

-It is a criminal offence to breach a formal notice.
-If this happens we can consider whether it is in the public interest to start court proceedings.
-In some cases we can start court proceedings for unauthorised works without having to serve any formal notices.
-We are able to do this for unauthorised works to a listed building or a protective tree or an unauthorised advertisement.
+It's a criminal offence to breach a formal notice.
+If this happens we'll consider if it's in the public interest to go to court.
+Sometimes we can go to court without serving any formal notices.
+We can do this for unauthorised works to a listed buildings, protected trees or advertising.

-We can apply to the County Court or High Court for an injunction to stop a breach of planning even when the identity of the person is unknown.
-We can seek an injunction even if other enforcement action has been taken.
-If you don’t comply with an injunction it can lead to an unlimited fine and/or prison.
+We can apply to the County Court or High Court for an injunction to stop a breach even if we're unsure who's responsible.
+This can be on top of other enforcement action.
+Not complying with an injunction can lead to an unlimited fine, prison or both.

-We have the power in certain circumstances, and as a last resort, to make sure an enforcement notice is complied with by carrying out the required steps ourselves.
-We can recover all the costs incurred from the owner.
-If we cannot immediately recover the costs we will register a charge on the property with the HM Land Registry.
+In certain circumstances we have the power to ensure a notice is complied with by doing it ourselves.
+This is normally a last resort.
+We'd recover all of our costs from the owner.
+If we can't do this right away we'll register a charge on the property with the Land Registry.

 If you cannot find what you are looking for in our search facility, you can use our A-Z index to find the service you require.